xinwenfu/VChat_TRUN_ROP/README.md

 ![rop issue 1](Images/rop2.png)

-The new gadgets for setting EDX is shown blow:
+The new gadgets for setting EDX is shown below:
 ```
 #[---INFO:gadgets_to_set_edx:---]
 0x77a9683b,  # POP EAX # RETN [KERNELBASE.dll] ** REBASED ** ASLR